PBJ21033/-cse210-tc03/README.md

 Hello, my name is Jadan White.
 I am a data science major and in my first semester here at BYU-I. I rock climb for fun and enjoy pretty much anything with computers.
 I have a long history with python but looking forward to learn more!

+My name is Carlos Lespin.
+I was born and raised in Puerto Rico, but I now call Orlando, Florida, my home.
+I am currently in BYU-Idaho studying Computer Engineering.
+I like dancing and hiking.